juniorsundarCasual/TGT/vault/volume-5.chapter-358.md

 Guy hummed in affirmation before asking, "What's so new about this, though?
 I believe Markus, Marie and Jean have posted their dissertations on what motivated their advancements here as well?"

 "It is different," the Other Guy responded.
-"Their dissertation is purely personal observation, and lacks proper scientific rigour.
+"Their dissertation is purely personal observation and lacks proper scientific rigour.
 How many trials and tests did they conduct?
 Did they validate their works?"

 "I know for a fact that Markus ran tests on his abilities," Guy mumbled.